TheRenegadeCoder/sample-programs-website/sources/languages/elixir/description.md

 In this example, we assign myVal a value of 5.
 Or in Elixir terminology, we actually bind a value of 5 to myVal through pattern matching.
 Then, we compare 5 to myVal which is a valid match.
-With that in mind, it’s clear why we get an error when we try to match 6 to myVal.
+With that in mind, it's clear why we get an error when we try to match 6 to myVal.

 Of course, pattern matching gets much more fun than that.
 We can also use